 Cheesecake

-- Vanilla extract: To enhance flavor, I like to use pure vanilla extract which gives a subtle hint of sweetness and goes so well with the cream flavors in the cheesecake.
+- Vanilla extract: Pure vanilla extract.
 If you like working with vanilla bean paste, you can certainly use that as well.

 Strawberry Topping (Strawberry Sauce)

-This simple strawberry sauce is absolute perfection.
-It is thick enough to cling to the cheesecake and it looks and tastes amazing.
+This simple strawberry sauce is thick enough to cling to the cheesecake and it looks and tastes amazing.
 Here is what you will need (full recipe below)

 - Fresh strawberries.
 The freshest the strawberries, the better.